 In this series, I’m going to go through and highlight some of the best letters from 1965 through the present.
 There won’t really be that much of an order, and we won’t do every year, but inside you’ll find not only an interesting insight into Berkshire Hathaway, but also history and the mind of the Oracle of Omaha himself.

-Today, we’re going to take a look at the Shareholder Letter from 2015.
-Being the most recent letter in a long run, this letter is pretty much what we have come to expect from Buffett.
-But first we’ll get some background on what was going on in Berkshire Hathaway that year.
-Continue reading ‘Buffett’s Shareholder Letter Highlights: 2015’ »
+Today, we’re going to take a look at the Shareholder Letter from 2008.
+This letter comes from the heart of America’s most recent recession, which sets us up for great Buffett wisdom.
+But before we dive in to the letter, we’ll get some background on what was going on in Berkshire Hathaway that year.
+Continue reading ‘Buffett’s Shareholder Letter Highlights: 2008’ »